Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Bourne had 12 receiving yards in one career matchup against the Jaguars, 28.5 fewer than his receiving yards prop bet over/under for Sunday's game (40.5).
+- In his one matchup against the Jaguars, Bourne's 12 receiving yards total is 29.5 less than his over/under for Sunday's game (41.5).

-- Bourne did not have a touchdown catch in that game against the Jaguars.

-- The Jaguars have the NFL's 13th-ranked pass defense this season, yielding 242.4 yards per game through the air.
+- The Jaguars have allowed 20 touchdowns through the air (1.3 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Bills, Bourne reeled in two passes for 33 yards (16.5 yards per catch) while being targeted four times.

-- Over his last three outings, Bourne has caught five passes for 77 yards.
-He was targeted seven times, and averaged 25.7 yards per game.
+- In his last three games, Bourne has five receptions (seven targets) for 77 yards, averaging 25.7 yards per game.

 Bourne's New England Teammates